Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 }
 ```

-Inside the async function you can do async operations as you normally would.
+Wihtin the async function, you can perform any async operations as you normally would.
-Since `Async` is just another function called inside `useEffect`,
+And since `Async` is essentially just another function called inside `useEffect`,
-eslint verifies missing dependencies like it would for any other function inside `useEffect`.
+ESLint verifies missing dependencies the same as it would for any other function inside `useEffect`.
-For example, if the `personId` were to be forgotten inside the `useEffect` dependency array,
+For example, if the `personId` were to be forgotten in the `useEffect` dependency array,
-eslint would warn you with the message:
+ESLint would warn you with the message:
 `React Hook useEffect has a missing dependency: 'personId'.
 Either include it or remove the dependency array  react-hooks/exhaustive-deps`.

 ## Effect

 The inverse function of `Async` is `Effect` and is used to convert callback style functions into promises.
-If you know how to implement a timer with `useEffect` already, you can easily implement an async/await implementation through the `Effect` function.
+If you are already familiar with `useEffect`, you can easily create an async/await function from pre-existing non-async functions.

 ```tsx
 import { Effect } from "no-async-hook";